 Below, we’ll walk through each of them and give you concrete buying tips.

 First things first.
 Diamonds are all about the sparkle or brilliance in diamonds-speak.
-Diamonds possess a unique ability to radiate and emit light back, and that’s what makes them unique (and expensive).
-Diamonds sparkle so uniquely because of the material (the diamond stone) and the precise and complicated way that the diamonds are cut.
+Diamonds possess a unique ability to radiate and emit light back.
+That’s what makes them so special – and expensive.
+Diamonds sparkle so uniquely because of the material (the diamond stone) and the precise and complicated way the diamonds are cut.

 You can read much more in our detailed article about lab-grown diamond cuts.
 What you need to know now is that diamond cut is the most critical aspect of a diamond – by a moonshot.
 This is the one quality you should never compromise on.

-Luckily, independent grading institutes such as GIA and IGI provide objective and expert analysis of all diamonds and provided diamond certificates uniquely for each diamond.
+Luckily, independent grading institutes such as GIA and IGI provide objective and expert analysis of all diamonds and diamond certificates.
 Following stringent guidelines, these certificates document, among other things, the 4Cs.

 So what grade should you look for?
 Always the highest.
 Some graders use excellent as the highest grade, while others (notably IFI, who certify most lab-grown diamonds) have decided that ideal should be the best grade.
 Don’t worry.
 The diamond certificate should state both the grade and the grading scale.
 Always go for the highest available diamond cut grade, no matter what.